 How Zika Spread to the United States

-While the spread of Zika in the United States first came to public prominence in 2015, this virus isn’t new.
-Identified in monkeys in Uganda since the 1940s and humans in Uganda and Tanzania since the 1950s, Zika infections didn’t see their first major outbreak until 2007, on the Island of Yap.
+While the spread of Zika in the United States became public prominence in 2015, this virus isn’t new.
+Identified in monkeys in Uganda since the 1940s and humans in Uganda and Tanzania since the 1950s, Zika infections didn’t see their first significant outbreak until 2007 on the Island of Yap.
 Since then, several countries, including the United States, have experienced Zika outbreaks.
 By early 2016, the connection was finally made in Brazil between rising Zika outbreaks and clusters of neurological birth defects like microcephaly in newborn babies.

 Why Zika Is Such a Threat

 According to the CDC, the Zika virus can cause miscarriage in pregnant women and can also cause severe neurological birth defects, including microcephaly in infants born to infected mothers.
-More recently, studies have also suggested that symptoms can develop later on in babies who showed no signs of Zika infection or related defects at birth.
+More recently, studies have also suggested that symptoms can develop later in babies without Zika infection or related defects at birth.

-For these reasons, the CDC has published special recommendations for pregnant women and women who are planning to become pregnant.
-These women, along with their partners, are advised to avoid traveling to known Zika areas, while women and their partners who have traveled to Zika areas since August 2016 are urged to visit their healthcare providers for testing.
-As for women and their partners who live in Zika areas, recommendations include taking steps to avoid mosquito bites.
+For these reasons, the CDC has published particular recommendations for pregnant women and women planning to become pregnant.
+These women and their partners are advised to avoid traveling to known Zika areas.
+In contrast, women and their partners who have traveled to Zika areas since August 2016 are urged to visit their healthcare providers for testing.
+As for women and their partners living in Zika areas, recommendations include avoiding mosquito bites.

 Orlando Zika Risk